 Signals.
-Hi-fi for grown ups.
+Hi-fi for sensible folks.

 Hi, I’m Alastair Gardner and I started Signals back in 1993.
 Engineer, part time DJ and relative youngster Andy Heavens, pictured in the middle, joined the business in 2003, bringing two useful ears and very welcome technical skills – he’s a dab hand with the LP12.
 Mick Dann joined the team in late 2019 and is our networks (amongst other things) expert.

 Add in my wife, Rhea, to keep us on our toes, and you have the team.

 After all these years being based in my family home, spring 2017 has seen Signals relocate to a place of its own in a gently modified 1992 former Catholic church in Trimley st Mary, Suffolk.